What are Traits?

 Can an Inherited Trait Fail to Express?

-So rather than an on or off switch for whether or not a trait will manifest, it may just not be as loud or noticeable as others in some while very noticeable in others.
+So, rather than an on or off switch for whether or not a trait will manifest, it may just not be as loud or noticeable as other traits.

-• “Skipped” a generation or the trait was recessive and was paired with a dominant one, keeping it “hidden”
+• "Skipped" a generation, or the trait was recessive and was paired with a dominant one.

 How Are Traits Passed Down?